kaoengine/Operation-Kao/solution-process/review-design.md

 ## Technical Architect perspective
 - Designing's process is following up the market trend : Realtime-collaboration, feature management, component system.
 - Aware about the market value of components, make discussion and finalize strategy about component road-map with PO, DESIGN TEAM.
 What is really important when we put these task to development phase?
+- [ ] Designer team and tech team must be on the same set of tools as Figma, XD..